JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     ```

     * `ViewModel` is declared as an extension to `ContentView`, as they are closely connected.
-    * `ViewModel` has a property `greetings` that is an array of `String` phrases.
+    * `ViewModel` has a `greetings` property that is an array of `String` phrases.
       SwiftUI connects the view model (`ContentView.ViewModel`) with the view (`ContentView`).
     * `ContentView.ViewModel` is declared as an `ObservableObject`.
     * The `@Published` wrapper is used for the `greetings` property.
     * The `@ObservedObject` property wrapper is used to subscribe to the view model.

-Now, the view model will emit signals whenever this property changes.
+Now the view model will emit signals whenever this property changes.

 #### Choose a library to consume flows from iOS

 In this tutorial, you can choose between the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines)
-and [SKIE](https://github.com/touchlab/SKIE/) libraries that help working with flows in iOS.
-Both are open-sourced solutions
+and [SKIE](https://github.com/touchlab/SKIE/) libraries to help you work with flows in iOS.
+Both are open-source solutions
-that support cancellation and generics with flows, something that the Kotlin/Native compiler doesn't provide by default yet.
+that support cancellation and generics with flows, which the Kotlin/Native compiler doesn't yet provide by default.

 The SKIE library augments the Objective-C API produced by the Kotlin compiler.
 SKIE transforms flows into an equivalent of Swift's `AsyncSequence` structure.
-Rather than using a wrapper, it behaves like any other Swift library when calling it from Swift.
+Rather than using a wrapper, it behaves like any other Swift library when you call it from Swift.

 Using SKIE is less verbose as it doesn't use wrappers around flows.
-It's easier to set up because it will be part of the
+It's also easier to set up because it will be part of the
 framework rather than a dependency that needs to be added as a CocoaPod or SPM file.
-Apart from flows, SKIE also supports
+In addition to flows, SKIE also supports
 [other features](https://skie.touchlab.co/features/).

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS.
 It's a more tried-and-tested
 option and maybe a more stable solution at the moment.
-KMP-NativeCoroutines supports `async`/`await`, Combine,
+KMP-NativeCoroutines supports the `async`/`await`, Combine,
 and RxSwift approaches to concurrency, while SKIE supports `async`/`await` only.

 #### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed"}

 > We recommend using the latest version of the library.
-> Check the [KMP-NativeCoroutines repository](https://github.com/rickclephas/KMP-NativeCoroutines/releases) to see if a newer version of the plugin is available.
+> Check the [KMP-NativeCoroutines repository](https://github.com/rickclephas/KMP-NativeCoroutines/releases) to see whether a newer version of the plugin is available.
 >
 {type="note"}

-1. Get back to Android Studio.
+1. Return to Android Studio.
 In the `build.gradle.kts` file of the _whole project_,
    add the KSP (Kotlin Symbol Processor) and KMP-NativeCoroutines plugins to the `plugins` block:

     ```kotlin